beginner-corp/docs.begin.com/src/shared/docs/en/getting-started/quickstart.md

 npm start
 ```

-That's it, you're up and running locally!
+That's it, you're up and running!
+[Learn more about working locally](/en/getting-started/working-locally/).

 ## Keep it going